EpicGames/PixelStreamingInfrastructure/CONTRIBUTING.md

  - Try not to exceed three levels of nesting in a function.

 ## Documentation style
 All documentation should be written in US English and follow correct grammar and spelling.
-Endeavour to lay out the document in a logical fashion with headers, lists, and bullet points where appropriate.<br/>
+Endeavour to lay out the document in a logical fashion with headers, lists, and bullet points where appropriate.

 Documentation should be broken up into separate `.md` files per directory, ideally with a `readme.md` file in the root of each top-level directory for a component to explain it.
 Where appropriate, these documentation pages should be linked to a table of contents in the relevant part of the repository.

 ## Legal